joemoose/dungeoneers.d20/docs/spells.md

 3. The spell produces an effect that varies depending on the number of dice rolled and the sum of the dice.
 See the following “Spell List” for the effects.

-## Recharging a Spell

-Once all three anima in a tablet are depleted, its spell can no longer be cast.
-Each tablet, however, has a recharge condition.
-Fulfilling this condition rekindles the spirit within the tablet and restores three anima.

 ## Miscasting a Spell

 Whenever you roll one or more **1s** when casting a spell, the spell parasitically drains your character’s own anima and mental energies.
-For each 1 rolled, in addition to using up an anima from the tablet, the caster takes **d6** damage to their WIL and must roll a WIL save afterward.
-If failed, the caster takes a *Dazed* constraint.
+For each 1 rolled, in addition to using up an anima from the tablet, the caster takes **d6** damage to their WIL and must then roll a WIL save to avoid Critical Damage.

 The spell still manifests, though at a cost to the caster.

 !!!
 Tip

 	Use great care when casting spells with damaged attribute scores.
 Your character is incapacitated if *WIL* is reduced to zero.

+## Recharging a Spell

+Once all three anima in a tablet are depleted, its spell can no longer be cast.
+Each tablet, however, has a recharge condition.
+Fulfilling this condition rekindles the spirit within the tablet and restores three anima.

 ## Selling a Spell